WerkRaum Wiesbaden - May 2026

 Community forms the foundation of every urban society.
 In May, WerkRaum Wiesbaden is exploring the question of what connects people in a city—and how a sense of belonging is fostered.

-With a full-day opening program, WerkRaum will launch its first thematic phase on May 2, 2026.
+With a full-day opening program, WerkRaum launched its first thematic phase in early May 2026.
 Discussions, presentations, and group activities invite visitors to get to know the new space and actively help shape it.

 Program May